Mellanox/ucc/contrib/dpu_daemon/scripts/README.txt

 #### How to Run ####
 1. Open two terminals, one for Host and one for DPU
 2. ssh to Host and DPU on terminal 1 and 2 respectively
-3. Launch run_dpu.sh script on DPU terminal
+3. Launch run.sh run_dpu script on DPU terminal
 4. Wait for the following message to appear:
 [1,0]<stdout>:DPU server: Running with 8 worker threads on port 10001 [1,1]<stdout>:DPU server: Running with 8 worker threads on port 10001